haolun-wu/Eg_professional_website/content/home/talks.md

 ---
-active: false
+active: true
 # An instance of the Pages widget.
 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

 # This file represents a page section.
-headless: false
+headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 40

 title: 'Featured Talks'
 subtitle: